In the Dark: Secrets, Tests, and the Quest for Clarity

 She paused, the steam from her mug curling between them.
 “But here’s the thing… I told him Callum’s just a friend.
 And what, Rhys didn’t believe me?
 I also told him I wasn’t one of his variables.”
 A faint, fatigued smile touched her lips, and she shrugged, as if to cast it away.
 “Or he forgot and I’m reading too much into this.
 I just know Callum wasn’t impressed that Rhys hadn’t told me.”

 Pam set her mug down, tea sloshing over the rim.
 “Not his variable?
 You said that to him?
 Christ, Dar.”
 She looked impressed as she swiped at the spill with her sleeve.
 “Rhys didn’t tell you.
 Callum called you.
 He checked.
 That’s a man who gives a damn.”
-She leaned back, eyes scanning for any glistening drops that remained.
+She leaned back, eyes scanning for any glistening drops of splatter that remained.
 “Rhys isn’t managing risk—he’s managing you.
 And that’s worse.”
 Her eyes narrowed.
 “You told him Callum’s just a friend.
 He’s testing how far he can push before you push back.”

-“Testing me.”
 Her words were bitter, like something spoilt.
 “You know, when I agreed to this consulting role, Veyr made it very clear—I analyze data.
 I don’t go into the field.
 I don’t carry a weapon.
 I don’t make tactical decisions.”
 She picked up her mug, cradling it in both hands.
-“But they built a fortress around me anyway, because I am part of the team.
+“But they built a bloody fortress around me anyway, because I am part of the team.
 So, either he doesn’t trust his own parameters… or he thinks I’m going to break them.”
 A pause.
 “Maybe he thinks Callum’s going to break them for me.”

 She took a sip, watching Pam over the rim.
 “But the kicker?
 Callum’s more self-aware than Rhys gives him credit for.”